Engin-Boot/monitor-pi-board-s1b11/meta-stats/README.md

       f.
 Add do_compile - Normal recipe build task which compiles the source code

       g.
 Add do_install - Normal recipe build task which installs binary to the destination directory

+#  III.
+Adding the meta-stats layer to your build

+   Run `bitbake-layers add-layer meta-stats` to add the meta-stats layer to conf/bblayers.conf

+   Alternatively, add the meta-stats layer by manually editing the conf/bblayers.conf

+# IV.
+Building the recipe and final image

+   Run `bitbake json-report-generator-sources` to build the recipe

+   Run `bitbake core-image-sato` to build the final image